hCaptcha/vue-hcaptcha/README.md

 #### Scripts

-* `npm run serve` - will start the traditional demo app with hot reload
-* `npm run serve:ts` - will start the typescript demo app with hot reload
+* `yarn lint` - will check for lint issues
-* `npm run test` - will test the library: unit tests and types
+* `yarn test` - will test both vue2 and vue3 packages
-* `npm run build` - will build the production version
+* `yarn build` - will build the production vue2,3 versions
-* `npm run lint` - will check for lint issues
-* `npm run lint:fix` - will fix for lint issues

 ### Notes for maintainers

 #### Publishing

 To publish a new version, follow the next steps:
-1. Bump the version in `package.json`
+1. Bump the version of the updated package: `vue2/package.json` or `vue3/package.json`
 2. Create a [Github Release](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/managing-releases-in-a-repository#creating-a-release) with version from step 1 **without** a prefix such as `v` (e.g. `1.0.3`)
-  * `publish` workflow will be triggered which will: build, test and deploy the package to the [npm @hcaptcha/vue-hcaptcha](https://www.npmjs.com/package/@hcaptcha/vue-hcaptcha).
+  * `publish` workflow will be triggered which will: build, test and deploy the package with changed version to [npm @hcaptcha/vue-hcaptcha](https://www.npmjs.com/package/@hcaptcha/vue-hcaptcha) or [npm @hcaptcha/vue3-hcaptcha](https://www.npmjs.com/package/@hcaptcha/vue3-hcaptcha).